lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * At least one Rule ID MAY be allocated to tagging packets for which SCHC compression was not possible (no matching rule was found).

-* In SCHC F/R, to identify the specific modes and settings of SCHC Fragments, and to identify the SCK ACK.
-In bidirectional SCHC F/R, at least two Rule ID values are needed.
+* In SCHC F/R, to identify the specific modes and settings of SCHC Fragments being transmitted, and to identify the SCK ACK, including their modes and settings.
+Note that for bidirectional LPWANs, at least two Rule ID values are therefore needed for F/R.

 # Static Context Header Compression {#SCHComp}